 The margins were calculated summing the displacement and the diameter found with the CCTA and subtracting the dimension found with the CE-CT.

-Results
+Results:

 On the CE-CT images the bifurcation between the LAD and 2nd diagonal was identified for 19 patients over 24.